The best robotic vacuum cleaners so you can save time while cleaning less. This is the Best Robot Vacuum Reviews in Australia for your house.

 What is the best robot vacuum?

 The best robot vacuum we reviewed is the iRobot Roomba 690.
-Not only does it feature three types of cleaning brushes to maximize dirt pick-up, it’s also easy to use, has lots of smart features like voice control and a long run time.
+Not only does it feature three types of cleaning brushes to maximize dirt pick-up, it’s also easy to use, has lots of smart features like voice control, and a long run time.

-The iRobot Roomba 690 also demonstrated one of the highest levels of agility in tests, with it easily navigating objects like table and chair legs, as well as various types of surface and never getting stuck.
+The iRobot Roomba 690 also demonstrated one of the highest levels of agility in tests, with it easily navigating objects like table and chair legs, as well as various types of surfaces and never getting stuck.
 The strength of suction is also impressive, with serious power ensuring even chunky breakfast cereals and kitty litter is disposed of without a trace.

 Another reason the iRobot Roomba 690 comes top in our best robot vacuum cleaner 2019 guide is its affordable price, with the system retailing at stores like Amazon for around $300.
 It’s not just the best cheap robot vacuum cleaner, but the best robot vac, full stop.

 The iRobot Roomba 690 is the best robot vacuum cleaner thanks to its unstoppable performance, a bucket-load of features, and great price.

 Suction is top-rated, and with three different kinds of brushes:- two roller brushes and one spinning edge brush.
 This means that the Roomba 690 adapts to a number of floor coverings from carpets to hardwoods.
 For example, out of the 20 grams of the Cheerios cereal we dumped on our testing floor, the iRobot Roomba 690 collected an incredible 19.8 grams, while it also managed to suck up 48.87 grams of the 50 grams of kitty litter we scattered around.